GeMendez88/GeMendez88/README.md

 - Improving knowledge in Data Analisys, Data Engineering and Data Science
 - Getting knowledge in Machine Learning
-- Collaborate in develop projects with python or C#
+- Collaborating in develop projects with python and Django
-- Personal projects with python, C#
 ___

 ##### Backend Development